kstumpf/location_demo/README.md

 <h3>Proverb Database: Form Testing with jQuery & AJAX</h3>

 <p>
-Note to Self: I've started from scratch with this concept, rejecting the tutorial previously used for something original which is more efficient and far-reaching.
+<strong>Note to Self:</strong> I've started from scratch with this concept, rejecting the tutorial previously used for something original which is more efficient and far-reaching.
 This is the old version.
 The new version has been uploaded to the Proverbs Project, and can be accessed from there.
 </p>

 <p>